Safest Teeth Whiteners

 Some parents assume baby teeth aren’t important because they aren’t permanent.
 This isn’t true.

 Baby teeth play an important role in a child’s long-term oral health.
-Baby teeth hold space for the permanent teeth that will eventually grow into their place.
+Baby teeth hold space for the permanent teeth that eventually grow into their place.

 Parents should keep the following factors in mind when considering their child’s dental health:

-But there are several things you can do to soothe the discomfort of teething, including:
+There are several things you can do to soothe the discomfort of teething, including:

 Many parents ask if they should stop breastfeeding once their child begins teething.
 This is a personal decision, and the answer is different for everyone.